cartel360/cartel360.github.io/_posts/2025-09-19-testing-pyramid.md

 * Higher developer confidence.
 * Happier end-users.

-Testing isn’t just about catching bugs — it’s about building **trustworthy software** at scale.
+Testing isn’t just about catching bugs, it’s about building **trustworthy software** at scale.

 **Next Steps for You:**